adonSh/rpn/README.md

 building not just a calculator, but a robust, reproducible, and extensible (if simple) language interpreter.
 RPN is just the simplest syntax I could think of.
-That's why the logic, parsing, and evaluation are separate, why everything is aggressively type-annotated, and why I try to avoid "pythonic" code where possible.
+That's why the logic, parsing, and evaluation are separate, why everything is aggressively type-hinted, and why I try to avoid "pythonic" code where possible.

 The calculator is mostly meant to be used interactively, but it can also be fed